xenoinc/Pomodoro/README.md

 5. Copy just ToDoList.exe to the location in the error message.
 DO NOT MODIFY THE PATH IN THE PROJECT FILE.
 6. Re-run the solution and ToDoList should now appear
 7. 'Tools > Export Tasks' and 'Sample (.smp)' should appear in the 'Format' droplist

+# TDL-Pomodoro

+One day, I'll add this plug-in for ToDoList by Abstractspoon (_GREAT UTILITY_).

+## Project Goals
+The simple go is to create a Pomodoro Timer (Tomato Timer) which can be used with the ToDoList application

+# Change Log

+### 1.1.17091.43
+* Chime fixes
+* Added some lost code from late January and February.
+Forgot to PUSH & drive became corrupted.
+* Holy crap this thing is much more pretty now!
+* Added GUI notifications to flash symbols on the screen during state changes.
+    * Useful for when audio is unavailable.
+The old MsgBox was an annoying modal.

+### 1.1.17011.3
+* Added chime sounds to end of 25min run.

+### 1.0 - 2016
+* Basic features.
+Needed a quick timer project pronto